Updated: Jul 6, 2021

-In Traditional Chinese Medicine we hope to create a proactive and preventative approach towards our own health and well-being through consistency in our sleep, exercise and thinking.
+In Traditional Chinese Medicine, we hope to create a proactive and preventative approach towards our own health and well-being through consistency in our sleep, exercise, and thinking.
 This article discusses how to improve our health from a Chinese Medicine perspective.

 Traditional Chinese Medicine practitioners believe the universe and the human body conform to certain natural laws.
-We seek to understand the patterns that move through our bodies to grasp its functions and how diseases arise.
+We seek to understand the patterns that move through our bodies to grasp their functions and how diseases arise.
 We hope to create a proactive and preventative approach towards our own health and well-being.